🌓

 response

-Organizations Are Different
+Why Public Organizations Are Different

 Unique Pressures They Face

-Every decision is potentially front-page news Political Interference: Electoral cycles
+Public Scrutiny: Every decision is potentially front-page news

-officials, interest groups, media, citizens Limited
+Diverse Stakeholders: Elected officials, interest groups, media, citizens

-Three Fundamental
+Three Fundamental Organizational Values

 The Eternal Tension

-Neutral Competence: Professional, non-partisan
+Neutral Competence: Professional, non-partisan expertise

-expertise Executive Leadership: Responsive to elected
+Executive Leadership: Responsive to elected leadership

-leadership Representativeness: Responsive to diverse
+Representativeness: Responsive to diverse community interests

-The Problem: These three values often conflict
+The Problem: These three values often conflict with each other.

 Value 1: Neutral Competence